Telecommunication-Telemedia-Assessment/image_compression/README.md

 If you want to perform the encoding for all images of a larger dataset please use GNU parallel or similar tools.

 Encoding of one high resolution image will take some time.

+### Acknowledgements

+If you use this software in your research, please include a link to the repository and reference our paper.

+## Licence
+Except ffmpeg and other thirdparty software that have their own licence, the remaining software follows the:
+GNU General Public License v3.
+See LICENSE file in this repository.